Really like FrontalCortex? Let us know.

 Last modified on Saturday, September 2 2006.

-Which of the following statements regarding antiepileptic medications is FALSE?
+Which of the following is most accurate regarding antiepileptic medications?

-C) Clonazepam is indicated for treatment of myoclonic seizures.
+A) Tiagabine is indicated for treatment of partial seizures.

 Back to the question = Go back to the top of the page.